hawkeyesec/scanner-cli/README.md

   - Modules return results via a common interface, which permits consolidated reporting and artefact generation
   - Should be very easy to run regardless of the type of project that you're scanning

+## Looking for support
+Hi!
+I don't have time to support hawkeye moving forward, so I am actively looking for maintainers.
+I you've got an interest in this project and fancy helping out - please reach out to me!

 ## Important Notes (please read)
  - As of version `1.0.0` many of the modules have had their identifiers changed and prefixed for langues added to them, for example `nsp` is now `node-nsp`.
 This means you will need to udpate your `.hawkeyerc` files, and any commands where you explicitly specify modules eg `hawkeye scan -m thing`.